 By Cantur Caelmoryn

-Knowing this, one might instead infer that the corkbulb was cultivated for usage in drier climates like that of the Vvardenfell Grazelands or the Deshaan Salt Flats, but this, too, simply wouldn’t be true, for the corkbulb plant is most commonly found in mediterranean climates such as the Ascadian Isles and the Sundered Scar, and all of these are within a horse and cart’s distance (or as they say in Morrowind, a packguar’s distance) from a wooded area.
-To think that corkbulb, in its awkward rounded form, is somehow more prevalent in usage than these timberlands is then laughable!
+Knowing this, one might instead infer that the corkbulb was cultivated for usage in drier climates like that of the Vvardenfell Grazelands or the Deshaan Salt Flats, but this, too, simply wouldn’t be true.
+The corkbulb plant is most commonly found in mediterranean climates such as the Ascadian Isles and the Sundered Scar, and all of these are within a horse and cart’s distance (or as they say in Morrowind, a packguar’s distance) from a wooded area.
+To think that corkbulb, in its awkward rounded form, is somehow more prevalent in usage than these timberlands is hence laughable!

-The other problem with the idea of corkbulb-as-wood lies in the unusual composition of a corkbulb taproot, that makes it an unideal substance to be used in carpentry.
-Though the taproots grow large enough for a Altmer to crouch inside a hollowed out bulb, only the innermost and outermost layers of the root are useful in any kind of crafting.
+The other issue with the idea of corkbulb-as-wood lies in the unusual composition of a corkbulb taproot, which makes it an inferior substance to be used in carpentry.
+Though the taproots grow large enough for a Altmer to crouch inside a hollowed-out bulb, only the innermost and outermost layers of the root are useful in any kind of crafting.

-The outer layer of a corkbulb bulb is stiff and fibrous, like reeds or hickory bark, and it is a common Dunmeri practice to strip and soak this layer in salt-water, until the strips take up a consistency flexible enough to be woven into baskets or mats.
-When left to dry--and I’m told this can take several months in the wetter climates--the corkbulb strips turn hardy as green willow, but not nearly as flexible.
-Some craftsman will also use this as the base for sculpting when creating bonemold armor, but I was unable to confirm this, as Iwas not allowed to witness this sort of crafting firsthand.
+The outer layer of a corkbulb bulb is stiff and fibrous, like reeds or hickory bark.
+It is a common Dunmeri practice to strip and soak this layer in salt-water, until the strips take up a consistency flexible enough to be woven into baskets or mats.
+When left to dry (and I’m told this can take several months in the wetter climates) the corkbulb strips turn as hardy as green willow, though not nearly as flexible.
+Some craftsman will also use this as the base for sculpting when creating bonemold armor, but I was unable to confirm this, as I was not allowed to witness this sort of crafting firsthand.
 I was told I might become “too absorbed into the process", whatever that means.